Swapnil Singh

-Swapnil Singh (born 22 January 1991) is an Indian cricketer who plays for Baroda in domestic cricket.
-He is a bowling all-rounder who bats right-handed and bowls slow left-arm orthodox.
+Swapnil Kamlesh Singh (born 22 January 1991) is an Indian cricketer who plays for Tripura and Royal Challengers Bengaluru.
+He is a bowler who bats right-handed and bowls slow left-arm orthodox.

 He made his first-class debut for Baroda in 2006 at the age of 14 and was a member of the Mumbai Indians squad in 2008.
-In a match of the 2014–15 Syed Mushtaq Ali Trophy against Saurashtra, he had bowling figures of 4–0–19–6.
+In a match of the 2014–15 Syed Mushtaq Ali Trophy against Saurashtra, he took six wickets for 19 runs from four overs.

 He was the leading run-scorer for Baroda in the 2017–18 Ranji Trophy, with 565 runs in six matches.
 In July 2018, he was named in the squad for India Blue for the 2018–19 Duleep Trophy.
+He was bought for INR 10 lakhs by Kings XI Punjab at the 2016 IPL auction and made his Indian Premier League debut during the season.
+He played for Lucknow Super Giants in 2023 and for Royal Challengers Bengaluru in 2024.